droundy/fac/web/documentation.md

 get parsed?
 And if the script is modified, do both get read?
 I have observed this bug in deft.

-1. remove failures due to parsing issues in .fac.tum files.

 2. Use inotify to avoid rescanning the entire source tree.

 3. Remove "error" calls from new-build.c, to ensure that we will